wpwoodjr/MandelRust/mb-kubernetes/README.md

 # Mandelbrot for Docker and Kubernetes

 ## Overview
-This client/server application uses Docker, a local install, or a Kubernetes cluster to compute the Mandelbrot set, and provides a browser-based client interface for viewing and navigating.
+This full-featured Mandelbrot web app is a client/server application using a local build, Docker, or a Kubernetes cluster to compute the Mandelbrot set, with a browser-based client interface for viewing and navigating.

 Forked from a browser-only version by David Eck, at http://math.hws.edu/eck/index.html